 There is no right or wrong choice when it comes to the roast of the beans, it all depends on your personal preference.
 You should remember that an AeroPress does make the coffee taste quite a bit stronger and darker than a normal drip machine will, which is one of the reasons this little device is so good for making espresso.
 If you normally prefer medium roast coffee, you may want to try out a light roast in the AeroPress.
 If you like a dark roast, the Lavazza Super Crema Whole Bean Coffee Blend or another medium roast may be a better choice to start with.
-Of course, if you love strong coffee with a bold flavor, your favorite dark roast will work well in an AeroPress.
+Of course, if you love strong coffee with a bold flavor, your favorite dark or medium-dark roast will work well in an AeroPress.

 As we discussed above, the origins of the coffee can affect the flavor, as can the type of bean you’re using.
 This can vary from bean to bean, too, so you need to check out the bag to be sure of exactly what type of flavor notes the coffee you’re choosing will have.
 For instance, the Koffee Kult Dark Roast Coffee Beans uses whole Arabica beans from Columbia, Brazil, and Sumatra, which combine to give the coffee flavor notes of dark chocolate, syrup, and walnut.
 The AmazonFresh Colombia Whole Bean Coffee also uses Arabica beans, though only from Columbia, so they have flavor notes of cocoa and brown sugar.